Secure your holiday for £20

 • Two bedrooms: 1 x double, 1 x single

-• Bathroom with bath, shower over, basin and WC
+• Bathroom with bath, electric shower over the bath, basin and WC

-• TV with Freeview, Ultrafast WiFi, selection of books, games
+• Ultrafast WiFi, selection of books, games

 • Fuel, power and starter pack for fire inc. in rent